 The Company remits participant elective contributions as soon as practical after participants' contributions have been withheld from the participant wages.
-The Company's matching contribution and profit sharing contributions are remitted to the Plan each pay period.
+The Company's matching contribution are remitted to the Plan each pay period.

 Basis of Accounting

 The financial statements are prepared on the accrual basis of accounting in accordance with accounting principles generally accepted in the United States ("GAAP").